-There are two reasons; soldering precision and reliability.
+There are 2 key qualities a good plumbers torch should have — soldering precision and reliability.

 Brands like Monument and Rothenberger have been making soldering torches for plumbers for years, and that means they’re the best in the business.

-But more importantly, they’re products are reliable.
-I’m not sure about you, but I’d sooner have a torch I know isn’t going to let me down, rather than saving a few £ now, only to lose that (and more), when I have to ditch out from a job to go and grab a new torch from the local merchants!
+But more importantly, these products are reliable.
+I’m not sure about you, but I’d sooner have a torch I know isn’t going to let me down rather than saving a few £ now, only to ditch out from a job to go and grab a new torch from the local merchants!

 Thanks for reading our 5-minute review of plumbing gas torches.

-Got a torch your happy/not happy with?
-Drop a comment below – we’d love to hear what you think of it.
+Got a soldering torch you’re happy or unhappy with?
+Drop a comment below — we’d love to hear what you think of it.

-And, if you still have any questions, leave a reply below and we’ll get back to you as soon as possible.
+And, if you still have any questions, leave a comment below and we’ll get back to you as soon as possible.